zleung9/zleung9.github.io/content/projects/neural-network-in-c-I/index.md

 }
 ```

-### Forward calculation
+## Forward calculation is simply matrix multiplication
 Let's write down the building block of the forward function.
-The fully connected layer is essentially matrix multiplication with weights plus bias term $ \textbf{X}\times\textbf{W}+\textbf{B}$.
+The fully connected layer is essentially matrix multiplication with weights plus bias term $X\times W+B$.
 Since in the backpropagation the weight term and bias term are handled differently, we will implement them seperately.

 In the code below we represent 2D matrix using a flattened 1D array.
 The implimentation only works in series, which significantly slows down the computation.
 This can be optimized using CUDA.
 (See later post on how to build a CUDA neural network).